-When children visit us for an appointment at Toothwork Dental Clinics, we make it our mission to help them feel comfortable so they can maintain good oral health today and into adulthood.
+When children visit us for an appointment at Toothwork Dental Clinics, we'll try to help them feel comfortable so they can maintain good oral health today and into adulthood.

 By this time, the baby's first teeth, or primary teeth, are beginning to erupt and it is a critical time to spot any problems before they become big concerns.

-Visiting the dentist for regular exams and cleanings when your child is young is essential to preserve the baby teeth until they are ready to fall out and be replaced by the adult teeth.
+Visiting the dentist for regular exams and cleanings when your child is young can preserve the baby teeth until they are ready to fall out and be replaced by adult teeth.

-During each appointment, your dentist or hygienist will review oral hygiene techniques with your child to ensure that their smile is getting proper care at home.
+During each appointment, your dentist or hygienist can review oral hygiene techniques with your child to ensure that their smile is getting proper care at home.

-If your child is at risk of decay, develops a cavity, or is experiencing misalignment issues, your dentist may also recommend restorative treatment options for your child such as dental fillings and dental sealants.
+If your child is at risk of decay, develops a cavity, or is experiencing misalignment issues, your dentist may also recommend restorative treatment options such as dental fillings and dental sealants.

-Many of our locations also ofter frenectomies for babies or young children with a restricted frenum, more commonly referred to as tongue-tied, lip-tied or cheek-tied.
+Many of our locations also offer frenectomies for babies or young children with a restricted frenum, more commonly referred to as tongue-tied, lip-tied or cheek-tied.